Menchaca vs Cowan: TEA Scores, Homes & What to Know

 The school draws from neighborhoods including Estancia Hill Country, Estancia West, Creekside Estancia.
 The surrounding neighborhoods offer a range of housing options at accessible price points.

-Students at Menchaca Elementary feed into Bailey Middle School and then Akins High School.
+Students at Menchaca Elementary feed into Bailey Middle School or Paredes Middle School and then Akins Early College High School, with exact assignment determined by home address (AISD 2024-25 Feeder Patterns).
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.

 I have spent a good amount of time in this part of town, and Menchaca Elementary is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The neighborhood is evolving and there is real opportunity for buyers who want to get in before prices catch up.